selsamman/BINDster.js/README.md

 -  Conditional tests that insert or remove DOM elements based on the value in the model

--  Iteration which clones a DOM elements for every element of an an array
+-  Iteration which clones a DOM elements for every element of an array

 -   Flexible filtering and error handling insure that bad data never makes it's way into the model